The impact of ANZUS and SEATO on global politics

 They proposed the idea of an ANZUS Treaty to the United States, which initially showed some reluctance.

-Eventually, however, the U.S. agreed, marking a significant step in Australian history, as it was the first time Australia formed a political alliance without Britain.
+Eventually, however, U.S. Secretary of State Dean Acheson agreed, which was a significant step in Australian history, as it was the first time Australia formed a political alliance without Britain.

 The ANZUS Treaty was finally signed in San Francisco on 1 September 1951 and officially came into effect on 29 April 1952.